yihsiu806/moa/README.md

 sudo apt install mariadb-server
 ```

-Create database and a user for the project.
+Create a database and add a new user for the project.
 Use your own `your_username` and `your_password`.
-You will need them later.
+You will use them later.

 ```sh
 sudo mysql -u root